Idekubaguscom/aptos-core/state-sync/state-sync-v1/README.md

 - `bootstrapper.rs`: the wrapper struct for creating state sync instances and local clients (`client.rs`) to those instances.
 - `chunk_request.rs` & `chunk_response.rs`: the definitions of the messages sent
-between Diem nodes when making state sync requests and responses.
+between Aptos nodes when making state sync requests and responses.
-- `coordinator.rs`: the primary state sync runtime that processes messages (e.g., from other Diem nodes) and reacts appropriately.
+- `coordinator.rs`: the primary state sync runtime that processes messages (e.g., from other Aptos nodes) and reacts appropriately.
 - `executor_proxy.rs`: the interface between the state sync coordinator and both storage and execution.
 - `request_manager.rs`: the actor that manages the network requests and responses